veracruz-project/icecap/examples/README.md

                # ... wait for the host VM to boot to a shell ...

-               # Spawn a minimal realm:
+               # Spawn a minimal Realm:

  [icecap host] create minimal

-               # Cease the realm's exectution with '<ctrl>-c' and destroy it:
+               # Cease the Realm's exectution with '<ctrl>-c', and then destroy it:

  [icecap host] destroy

-               # Spawn a VM in a realm:
+               # Spawn a VM in a Realm:

  [icecap host] create vm

-               # ... wait for the realm VM to boot to a shell ...
+               # ... wait for the Realm VM to boot to a shell ...

                # Type '<enter>@?<enter>' for console multiplexer help.
-               # The host VM uses virtual console 0, and the realm VM uses virtual console 1.
+               # The host VM uses virtual console 0, and the Realm VM uses virtual console 1.
-               # Switch to the realm VM virtual console by typing '<enter>@1<enter>'.
+               # Switch to the Realm VM virtual console by typing '<enter>@1<enter>'.

 [icecap realm] echo hello

                # Switch back to the host VM virtual console by typing '<enter>@0<enter>'.
-               # Interrupt the realm's execution with '<ctrl>-c' and then destroy it:
+               # Interrupt the Realm's execution with '<ctrl>-c' and then destroy it:

  [icecap host] destroy